BHP Billiton spin-off a bright spot in commodities gloom

 “These divisions will get a bit more attention than usual given their importance in South32,” said Brenton Saunders, an analyst at BT Investment Management.

-Analysts estimate the aluminum and manganese businesses will account for around 70 percent of the roughly $13 billion value of South32, which is expected to carry net debt of $1.5 billion.
+Analysts estimate the aluminium and manganese businesses will account for around 70 percent of the roughly $13 billion value of South32, which is expected to carry net debt of $1.5 billion.

-Two analysts on average expect South32’s EBIT to be around $1.06 billion in the year to June 2015, rising to $1.43 billion in two years, largely driven by alumina and aluminum.
+Two analysts on average expect South32’s EBIT to be around $1.06 billion in the year to June 2015, rising to $1.43 billion in two years, largely driven by alumina and aluminium.

 They warn the company’s South African energy coal business could be a drag.